marchdf/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram of imputed dataframe](figure/histogram of imputed dataframe-1.png)

+By replacing the missing data by the mean in the interval over the days, we basically increased the number of times we count the mean in this histogram.
+It also mean we increase the mean and median because we don't have the effect of all those zeros due to missing data.

 The mean of the total number of steps taken per day is 10766.19.

 The median of the total number of steps taken per day is 10766.19.

 ## Are there differences in activity patterns between weekdays and weekends?